Amazing Birthstone Alternatives

 The early concept of the birthstone, or as they were known, the twelve foundation stones, is a nearly universal reference to what has now become the modern tradition of assigning a gemstone to our birth month.

-This practice saw its beginning in the work of early historian Titus Flavius Josephus, who was inspired by the foundation stones and included them in his 8th-century writing.
+This practice saw its beginning in the work of ancient historian Titus Flavius Josephus, inspired by the foundation stones and included in his 8th-century writing.

 Further connecting the twelve calendar months with the twelve months of the zodiac, people of the 8th century were inspired to collect the twelve foundation stones, and wear them, one-by-one, in coordination with the month, matching the particular stone to the corresponding month of the zodiac.

-Those following the practice would wear one stone for each of the succeeding twelve months of the zodiac before exchanging the stone for the next month and, in turn, wearing the next stone for the new month in order to amplify its particular power for each of the twelve months.
+Those following the practice would wear one stone for each of the succeeding twelve months of the zodiac before exchanging the stone for the next month and wearing the next stone for the new month in order to amplify its particular power for each of the twelve months.

-Ten centuries later, 18th-century Polish gem dealers shifted the custom to call for a single stone to be worn through the entire year.
-This meant that each wearer would have their own stone based on the date of their birth – and the official concept of the birthstone was born.
+Ten centuries later, 18th-century Polish gem dealers shifted the custom to call for a single stone to be worn throughout the entire year.
+This meant that each wearer would have their own stone based on the date of their birth—and the official concept of the birthstone was born.

-Through the years, the stones and their relationships to their respective months changed and evolved, with the designated stones transitioning from Josephus’s list to one cited by mineralogist George Fredrick Kunz, and then, in the early 1900s, to the birthstones listed by the National Association of Jewelers’.
+Through the years, the stones and their relationships to their respective months changed and strengthened, with the designated stones transitioning from Josephus’s list to one cited by mineralogist George Fredrick Kunz, and then, in the early 1900s, to the birthstones listed by the National Association of Jewelers.

 What’s your birthstone… and why?

-Today we’ve come to know the stones as symbols of affection we present to the ones we love.
-The symbolism lies in the qualities we recognize in the stones, but also in connection to the birthday – not to forget, the celebration on the occasion of our offering itself.
+Today we know the stones as symbols of affection we present to the ones we love.
+The symbolism lies in the qualities we recognize in the stones, but also in connection to the birthday—not to forget, the celebration on the occasion of our offering itself.